World-of-Retail-Token/wrtd/src/ripple/app/ledger/README.md

 ## Ledger Priorities ##

-There are two ledgers that are the most important for a rippled server to have:
+There are two ledgers that are the most important for a wrtd server to have:

  - The consensus ledger and
  - The last validated ledger.